 - Centralize storage locations of like-materials (seasonal equipment: salt, salt spreaders, shovels, snow blowers or cleaning equipment: disinfectants, vacuums, trash carts, etc.).
-Essentially, tools and equipment related to a specific routine job should be kept in/around the area of work. - Do not cram materials and/or equipment into small mechanical rooms/fan rooms/shared space.
-If there is not adequate room to walk around with the materials stored in the space, please make arrangements with your supervisor to store the materials elsewhere. - Avoid excessive accumulation of materials by keeping an inventory (amount of product and location of storage) for all tools, equipment, chemicals, furniture, etc. - When stacking/storing materials, ensure they are stacked in a safe and secure manner, while maintaining an 18 inch clearance below sprinkler heads. - Upon completion of a task, clean up debris and organize the work station so that the next person can start with a clean work area.
+Tools and equipment related to a routine job should be kept in/around the work area. - Do not cram materials and/or equipment into small mechanical rooms/fan rooms/shared spaces.
+If there is not adequate room to walk around with the materials stored in the space, please decide with your supervisor to store the materials elsewhere - Avoid excessive accumulation of materials by keeping an inventory (amount of product and location of storage) for all tools, equipment, chemicals, furniture, etc. - When stacking/storing materials, ensure they are stacked in a safe and secure manner, while maintaining an 18-inch clearance below sprinkler heads. - Upon completion of a task, clean up debris, and organize the workstation so that the next person can start with a clean work area.
 Clean any tools, machines, and equipment after each use.